Cambridge Bay: Religion

-There are three churches in Cambridge Bay: St. George's Anglican Church, which is part of the Diocese of Arctic, Our Lady of the Arctic Roman Catholic Church, which is part of the Diocese of Mackenzie-Fort Smith, and the Glad Tidings Pentecostal Church.
+There are three churches in Cambridge Bay: St. George's Anglican Church, which is part of the Diocese of Arctic, Our Lady of the Arctic Roman Catholic Church, which is part of the Diocese of Mackenzie–Fort Smith, and the Glad Tidings Pentecostal Church.

 Economy and infrastructure

-There are several businesses in the community and these include a Northern Store which includes a Quick Stop, selling KFC and Pizza Hut products, the Ikaluktutiak Co-operative, part of the Arctic Co-operatives Limited, a branch of the Royal Bank of Canada and a stand-alone Canada Post postal service.
+There are several businesses in the community.
+These include a Northern Store (which includes a Quick Stop, selling KFC and Pizza Hut products), the Ikaluktutiak Co-operative, part of the Arctic Co-operatives Limited, a branch of the Royal Bank of Canada and a stand-alone Canada Post postal service.
 Other community businesses include Jago Services, plumbing and electrical, Qillaq operates construction services, mechanics shop, heating fuel and gasoline sales as well as a service garage.
 Kalgen's operates the Dis & Dat Convenience Store and a separate Dis & Dat Hardware Division (formerly Kitikmeot Supplies), a hardware store.
 Kalvik Enterprises and Nanook Woodworking, both construction companies and Inukshuk Enterprises, a general contractor, who also operate a service garage and a convenience store.
 The Canadian High Arctic Research Station also provides some local employment.

-There are three taxi services, Akohk Taxi, Angnaoyok and Go Cargo Taxi.
 There is a modern health centre, the Kitikmeot Regional Health Centre, in the community that opened in 2005.
 It provides facilities that were previously unavailable in the region, however certain procedures still require a trip to Yellowknife or Edmonton.
-In 2010 the birthing centre was opened in the same building and included local midwives.
+In 2010, the birthing centre was opened in the same building and included local midwives.
 In 2017, the long term residential care unit was opened upstairs at the Kitikmeot Regional Health Centre.
-There is a RCMP detachment in Cambridge Bay and the Kitikmeot Law Centre has its offices in the community.
+There is a RCMP detachment here, and the Kitikmeot Law Centre has its offices in the community.
 The hotels include the Umingmak Lodge Bed and Breakfast, the Arctic Islands Lodge, run by the Co-op and the Green Row operated by Inukshuk Enterprises.

 Phone service is provided by Northwestel, a division of BCE Inc. and, with their companion Bell Mobility, also handle cell phone coverage.
 Buildings in Cambridge Bay, like in most Nunavut communities, have water and sewage tanks that require regular services by truck.
 These services along with garbage pick-up are done by the Hamlet.